MLC-Gemini/Gemini-Archive-SearchWebApp/README.md

 The test can be done on any web browser for example- chrome, IE, edge.

--	The test can be done on any web browser for example- chrome, IE, edge.

 - To open the gemini archival web application in web browser, click on the application url link as per environment - NonProd - https://geminiarchive-app-tst.gemini.awsnp.national.com.au